vatesfr/xen-orchestra/docs/smart_backup.md

 ![](https://xen-orchestra.com/blog/content/images/2016/08/xo5smartbackup2.png)

-It means any VMs on "Lab Pool" with the "prod" tag will be backup.
+It means any VMs on "Lab Pool" with the "prod" tag will be backed up.